 Earn from your writing!

-- Have an understanding of the processes involved in publishing books, magazines and newspapers; from generating concepts to seeing the finished publication on sale.
+- The processes involved in publishing books, magazines and newspapers, from generating concepts to seeing the finished publication on sale.

 Many of our staff are experienced, published writers; and are happy to provide advice and guidance to graduates of this course.

 Course Duration: 100 hours

 - Necessary resources (including equipment)

 - How to develop yourself as a freelance writer

 - Industry terminology

 - How to improve a piece of writing